sendgrid/sendgrid-php/README.md

        ...
 ```

-But if you do still have a need for Bcc you can do the following.
+But if you do still have a need for Bcc you can do the following:

+#### addBcc

 ```php
 $email   = new SendGrid\Email();